adonisjs/mrm-preset/README.md

 ```

 If not defined, will fallback to `package.json` file or `MIT`.

+### Np release management

+[np](https://github.com/sindresorhus/np) is a sick (👌) tool to publish your npm packages by ensuring that your package is in healthy state for release.

+We recommend reading their README too https://github.com/sindresorhus/np.

 ### Package file generation

 This tasks does lots of work to install handful of packages and update `package.json` file.